The Basics of Chapter 7 Bankruptcy

 - Both individuals and businesses can file for Chapter 7.

-- It involves a “means test” to evaluate an applicant’s need.
+- For individuals with primarilty consumer debt, it involves a “means test” to evaluate an applicant’s eligibility

 Although bankruptcy may seem hard to face initially, it can be a smart financial decision for many individuals and businesses who have found themselves in dire financial circumstances.